google/sqlcommenter/ruby/sqlcommenter-ruby/sqlcommenter_rails/README.md

 Currently, this gem is not released on rubygems.
 But can be installed from source.

-The gem requires functionality provided by an [open PR](https://github.com/basecamp/marginalia/pull/89) to [marginalia](https://github.com/basecamp/marginalia).
-Install the PR by cloning [glebm's fork of marginalia](https://github.com/glebm/marginalia) one directory above this folder.
+The gem requires functionality provided by an [open PR](https://github.com/basecamp/marginalia/pull/130) to [marginalia](https://github.com/basecamp/marginalia).
+Install the PR by cloning [modulitos's fork of marginalia](https://github.com/modulitos/marginalia) one directory above this folder.

 ```bash
 git clone https://github.com/glebm/marginalia.git ../marginalia